imsdu/hands-on-kafka/hands-on-java/README.md

 - Count how many Commit done for 2016 and 2017
 - Make a table with top 10 contributors and number of commit
 - Make a table with top 10 more big commit comment
+- Make a table for know how many commit relate to a "fix" for each year

 ###Joining -  Dumas
 ###Windowing - Saleh